 The Investment Angle

 Johnstown Village makes a reasonable rental investment case, though not a slam dunk.
-The $530K median price at $247/sq ft puts gross rent yields in the 5.5-6.5% range depending on size and configuration — workable, but not the high-yield territory investors find in older Greeley neighborhoods.
-The real investment thesis here is appreciation play: Weld County population growth is structural, not speculative, and the I-25 corridor between Fort Collins and Denver will continue absorbing demand for years.
-Buying at today's prices with a 5-7 year hold horizon has historically worked out well in this corridor.
+The price-per-square-foot here still leaves some room for gross rent yields to work — check current figures in the snapshot above and run your own math — but it's not the high-yield territory investors find in older Greeley neighborhoods.
+The real investment thesis here is appreciation: Weld County population growth is structural, not speculative, and the I-25 corridor between Fort Collins and Denver will continue absorbing demand for years.
+Buying with a 5-7 year hold horizon has historically worked out well in this corridor.

 The risk factors worth naming: HOA restrictions in PUD developments can limit rental flexibility — some have caps on the percentage of rental units or require owner-occupancy periods before renting.
 Property management costs in this price range eat margin quickly.
 And if the North I-25 rail project actually gets built, proximity to a station could meaningfully change the appreciation trajectory — but that project has been 'coming soon' for a long time.